Common Name(s): Burma Padauk

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; rays not visible without lens; parenchyma diffuse-in-aggregates, aliform (winged), confluent, and banded.
+Endgrain: Semi-ring-porous or diffuse-porous; large to very large pores in no specific arrangement, very few to few; solitary and radial multiples of 2-3; reddish heartwood deposits occasionally present; narrow rays not visible without lens, spacing fairly close; parenchyma diffuse-in-aggregates, winged, confluent, and banded.

 Rot Resistance: Rated as very durable regrading decay resistance, with good resistance to termites and other insects.

 Odor: Padauk has a faint aromatic scent while being worked.